jries/SMAP/LocMoFit/docs/tutorial/quickstart.md

 3. Click a few sites in the ROI list to display them.

 ### Loading LocMoFit
-Let's now start to work with LocMoFit by loading it into SMAP:
+Let us now start to work with LocMoFit by loading it into SMAP:
 :::{include} ../howto/SMAP.loadLocMoFit.md
 ---
 start-line: 1